 Apart from the parliamentary and presidential systems, there can also be a hybrid system incorporating features of both systems.
 The chief difference between these systems is the extent of power separation between the legislative, the executive and the judiciary.
 Another major difference between the presidential and parliamentary systems is the accountability of the executive to the legislature.

-First, we will discuss both forms of government systems enumerating their merits and drawbacks, and then have a comparison of both the systems.
+First, we will discuss both forms of government systems enumerating their merits and drawbacks and then do a comparison of both the systems.

 Presidential System of Government

 In a presidential system, the head of the government leads an executive, that is distinct from the legislature.
 Here, the head of the government and the head of the state are one and the same.
 Also, a key feature is that the executive is not responsible to the legislature.

 - The executive (President) can veto acts by the legislature.